A brief history of Brentford Football Club from 1889 to present

 In 2012 the Bees United Board indicated to its members that the option be brought forward, and after an overwhelming vote in favour, Matthew Benham purchased the controlling shareholding of Brentford Football Club from The Trust.

-In the summer, the Club announced it had purchased the land intended for a new stadium in Lionel Road, Brentford, with a target of moving in by August 2016.
+In the summer, the Club announced it had purchased the land intended for a new stadium located in Lionel Road South, Brentford.

 Brentford came within a last minute penalty kick of being promoted in an emotion-charged match with Doncaster Rovers in April 2013, but Marcello Trotta's strike hit the bar, Rovers subsequently scoring from the resulting clearance and were promoted instead.